alex-kalanis/pager/README.md

 1.)
 Use your autoloader (if not already done via Composer autoloader)

 2.)
-Connect the "Pager" into your app.
-When it came necessary you can extends every library to comply your use-case; mainly your storage and processing.
+Connect the "kalanis\kw_pager" into your app.
+When it came necessary you can extends every library to comply your use-case; mainly your processing.

 # Python Installation